Nuclear Option on Steam - User reviews, Price & Information

 Quick menu

-Fly near-future aircraft with immersive physics on intense battlefields, facing land, air and sea threats.
-Wage war against AI or other players with an array of potent weapons.
-Wield tactical and strategic nuclear weapons, capable of annihilating anything in their path.
+Fly near-future aircraft with immersive physics across dynamic battlefields, facing land, air, and sea threats.
+Wage war against AI or rival pilots using an array of advanced weaponry, including tactical and strategic nuclear weapons capable of annihilating anything in your path.

 Nuclear Option is a early access, flight and action game developed and published by Shockfront Studios.